 Social Security Benefits

-Another factor to consider when it comes to Social Security benefits are taxes.
-For the most part, the benefits you receive will be subject to federal and state income taxes, depending on how much income you have from other sources and your tax-filing status.
-Moreover, while you can continue working while receiving Social Security benefits, you may receive reduced benefits when your earnings exceed annual limits.
+Another factor to consider when it comes to Social Security benefits is taxes.
+For the most part, the benefits you receive will be subject to federal and state income taxes, depending on how much income you have from other sources and your tax filing status.
+It is also important to remember that although you can continue working while receiving Social Security benefits, you may receive reduced benefits when your earnings exceed annual limits.

 The decision of when to begin receiving Social Security should be made under the guidance of professional advisors to ensure it reflects your unique circumstances, needs and goals.